 Most students will probably think about ChatGPT in a constructive way.
 They’ll find the introduction of recent technology as a tool into their academic worlds exciting, not to mention helpful to them as they navigate our ever-changing world.
 For humanities students, ChatGPT is a great prompt for lessons on media literacy and ethics.
 For computer scientists and engineers, it might open a whole new world of coding, programming and the burgeoning field of deep learning technology.

 Educators may also find that ChatGPT offers a way to expand the scope and depth of their courses without adding to their already heavy administrative burden.
 In fact, in some cases, it may even help provide some relief.
-ChatGPT could be used to create assessments, thought starters or text that students can analyze as part of critical thinking exercises, for example.
+ChatGPT could be used to create assessments, thought starters or text that students can analyse as part of critical thinking exercises, for example.

 In any event, it’s important to remember that no matter how clever it may appear to be, technology cannot do our learning for us.
 Whatever tools you employ to accomplish it, learning is a human endeavor.
 At D2L, we have always built our technology and platforms on this idea.
 Learning lives inside each of us, not within the technologies we use.
 Learning can be a shared experience between a teacher and student as well as a personal journey of discovery.
 Both can be helped along by amazing and wondrous technology, but never supplanted by it.

 As always, I’ll stay curious about ChatGPT and other new AI tools—because when it comes to technology and its role in shaping education around the world, there’s always a lot to learn.